 Not necessarily in any specific chronological order, this blog highlight's the best of the images I am currently editing and working on.
 The subject matters vary from street photography, nature, abstracts, architecture, landscapes and cityscapes, people in public places, sports, to studies of the beautiful design in classic automobiles.

 It feels very strange.... like time has stood still and we are all in a post-apocalyptic science fiction movie, but in this case, it's very real.
 I look out the window of my home and it all looks normal out there.
-Birds are flying around, the wind is rushing through the leaves of the Spring...more
+Sun shining, birds flying around, and the wind is rushing through the leaves of...more

 1:00 pm in the afternoon never looked so promising and debauched.